 Studies have shown that the average employee receives more than 200 emails a day.
 If you have failed to receive a response to your request for updates in the past, understand that is rarely personal.

-Your email is fighting for attention with potentially dozens of other emails (many of them so-called FYI mails) that have recently arrived in the recipient’s inbox.
+Your email is fighting for attention with potentially dozens of other emails (many of them so-called FYI emails) that have recently arrived in the recipient’s inbox.
 To achieve your desired outcome, you need a strategy that will deliver results.

 Read on to find out how to write a polite and effective request for an update.